objectscript/EnsembleWorkflow/README.md

 ## Prerequisites

-If you work with Ensemble Workflow it is recommended to familiaze yourself with [EnsLib.Workflow](http://docs.intersystems.com/latest/csp/documatic/%25CSP.Documatic.cls?PAGE=CLASS&LIBRARY=ENSLIB&PACKAGE=1&CLASSNAME=EnsLib.Workflow) package.
-Here's quick primer on the main classes:
+If you work with Ensemble Workflow it is recommended to familiarize yourself with [EnsLib.Workflow](http://docs.intersystems.com/latest/csp/documatic/%25CSP.Documatic.cls?PAGE=CLASS&LIBRARY=ENSLIB&PACKAGE=1&CLASSNAME=EnsLib.Workflow) package.
+Here's a quick primer on the main classes:

 | Class                            | Description                                                                                                                                                                                                                                                                                                    |
 |----------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|